harsh-0127/Build-a-technical-documentation-page/README.md

 # Build-a-technical-documentation-page
-To get the Responsive Web Design From freeCodeCamp I created this project on my own.
+This is my first project.To get the Responsive Web Design From freeCodeCamp I created this project on my own.This is just the basic things used in html and css.